President of Nigeria: Protection

-During land-based movements, the SSS oversees the President’s security, utilizing a fleet of armored vehicles for secure transportation during both official and private engagements.
+When the President is traveling by air, security is coordinated between the Nigerian Air Force and the SSS.
+The Air Force manages the presidential aircraft, airspace surveillance, and aerial defense, while the SSS provides onboard protection.
+During land-based movements, the President is driven by the PMF while the SSS oversees the President’s security, utilizing a fleet of armored vehicles for secure transportation during both official and private engagements.
 The Nigerian Air Force may provide aerial surveillance and support during these movements.